IV2C/VTikZ/README.md

 The script will first compute the patches for each entry, then will add, commit, and push the changes to get a commit id and create the dataset with the instruction, the repo, the id of the commit, and the patch.

 # Synthetic data generation
-TODO: fix the script and Add documentation for the synthetic data generation
+WIP: fix the script and Add documentation for the synthetic data generation

 ### Additional Notes
 - **Environment Variables**: If `--api_key` is not provided, the script uses `OPENAI_API_KEY`.